Karthika-natesan/Aviation_Accidents_EDA/README.md

 -   Creating a view of data to be used later
 -   Aircraft and carrier information
 -   Create the virtual table with report status defined and export into csv file

+- The above analysis performed in MySQL was later exported into Tableau visualization tool to visualise and created interactive dashboards to retrive further insights.